 There are dozens of open-source shopping carts, but some of them are more popular than others.
 The best-known are Zen Cart, Agora, Broadleaf Commerce, osCommerce, Magento, OpenCart, Prestashop, Zeuscart, Commerce.CGI, Spree, LiceCommerce, and Loaded Commerce.

 Are free shopping carts really free or will I have to pay later on?

 It depends on which you choose.
 A freemium cart is free, provided you are willing to live with its limitations – if you need more features and functionality, you will have to pay to get it.
 Freeware and open-source shopping carts are completely free and won't add to your hosting bill.

 Free shopping carts are designed with compatibility and interoperability in mind.
 Most of them are designed to be integrated into popular content management systems like WordPress.
 As long as your server can host a standard CMS, you should experience no compatibility issues, so there is nothing to worry about.

 What is the biggest downside to using free shopping carts?

 Lack of commercial support may be a problem in some situations.
-Luckily, the most popular solutions already have big communities and are well documented, so most users can get by without professional support.
+Luckily, the most popular applications have big communities and are well documented, so most users can get by without professional support.

 Can I use free shopping carts in a Windows environment?

-While most free shopping carts are designed with Linux Apache platforms in mind, most of them can run on Windows IIS servers as well.
+While most free shopping carts are designed with Linux/Apache platforms in mind, most of them can run on Windows as well.
 They usually require certain versions of PHP and MySQL to work properly, but as long as you have a properly maintained server, this should not be a problem.